phoddie/m5paper/readme.md

 - Sending 16-bit words in big endian byte order (as per data sheet)
 - Confirmed that SPI writes are synchronous
 - Reset pin is unused in M5Paper configuration
-- It is slow (32 bits at a time!)
+- It is slow (32 bits at a time!).
+Currently using bulk writes  to fill for speed (result is wrong either way)
+- UpdateMode.init always erases to white (it seems).
+There's no need to clear the memory buffer first.
 - Most functions implemented except rotation (only rotation 0 for now) and write to GRAM (draw bitmap to screen)
-- Doing `power.epd.write(0)` (instead of `power.epd.write(1)`) in targets/m5paper/set-up/target causes timeout on first write operation, so... apparently there is something connected to the `epdBusy` pin
 - Handling of chip-select is different between M5Paper implementation and data sheet.
 Current implementation matches the data sheet. which toggles it less often.
 Previously the reference driver behavior was implemented.

-- Like the reference implementation, this calls `waitBusy` at places that data sheet suggests are unnecessary (probably harmless, but slower)
+## Help

+Thank you to Andy Carle for noticing that the io/spi module wasn't using the pin numbers passed to it.